cargo-lambda/cargo-lambda/docs/commands/new.md

 - `disable_default_prompts`: When set to `true`, disables Cargo Lambda's built-in prompts
 - `render_files`: List of files that should be processed by the Liquid template engine
 - `render_all_files`: When `true`, all files in the template will be processed by Liquid
-- `render_conditional_files`: Table of files that should be conditionally rendered based on a prompt variable
+- `render_conditional_files`: Table of files that should be conditionally rendered based on variable values
-- `ignore_conditional_files`: Table of files that should be conditionally ignored based on a prompt variable
+- `ignore_conditional_files`: Table of files that should be conditionally ignored based on variable values
 - `ignore_files`: List of files that should not be copied to the new project
 - `prompts`: Table of interactive prompts to collect user input